jpdillingham/serverless-todo/doc/README.md

 Open the front end application in a text editor and edit the contents of `constants.js`, setting `REMOTE_API_URL` to your invoke url + '/todos'.

 Run `npm run build`, then follow the instructions above to redeploy your static files to S3, then navigate your browser to your static file url to test the application.

+# DynamoDB

+Select DynamoDD from 'Services' under 'Database', then click 'Create table'.
+Enter any name you wish, and enter 'user' for the primary key.
+Accept all other defaults and click 'Create'.
+It will take a minute or two to create your table.

+## Add DynamoDB Permissions to your IAM Role

+Select IAM from 'Services' under 'Security, Identity & Compliance'.
+Click on 'Roles' beneath 'IAM Resources', then select the IAM role you created when setting up your Lambda.

+Click 'Attach policy' near the top of the permissions list, then type in 'dynamo' to filter the list.
+Select 'AmazonDynamoDBFullAccess', then click 'Attach policy'.

+Note that in a production environment you'll want to put more consideration into the permissions you grant here.

+## Switch to the Dynamo Branch

+From a command prompt, execute `git checkout dynamo` to retrieve the code required for DynamoDB integration.

+Update the `REMOTE_API_URL` and `TABLE_NAME` constants in `constants.js` and `database.js`, respectively.

+Save, build and deploy the application to S3 and Lambda.

+# Test!

+Navigate your browser to your S3 URL and test it out!